Statement of entitlements

 - Yang Fujia Building, Jubilee Campus

-Appointments and events are available at all the above locations for students from the designated faculties.
+Appointments and events are available at all the above locations or online for students from the designated faculties.
 Please consult MyCareer for further details.

 We welcome feedback from users on the services we provide.
-If you have found us helpful then do tell us, and if you have any suggestions about possible improvements then please let us know.
+If you have found us helpful or if you have any suggestions about possible improvements, please let us know.

 If you feel we have not met your expectations, then please discuss your concerns with the appropriate member of staff who will endeavour to address them if possible.